 Medically trained experts know how to employ unequal pressure in other places - e.g., see this discussion by Lauren Downs as well.
 She has many useful articles for the skater here.

 I have a very incomplete understanding of the issues involving heel height.
 Most hockey and speed skates have little or no heel elevation.
 And many of us feel quite comfortable barefoot, or in shoes that have no elevated heel.
-But figure skaters are expected to not roll their skates onto their toe picks most of the time, except when they do so on purpose.
-An elevated heel lets us keep our feet in a reasonable position, but effectively pushes the back of the blade down and the toe pick up, so this tends to keep us off our toe picks.
+But as I said earlier, we generally use a bend at the ball of the foot to prevent the foot from sliding forwards inside the boot, which creates an elevated heel.
+Figure skaters are expected to not roll their skates onto their toe picks except when needed.
+I think an elevated heel is meant to let us keep our feet in a reasonable position, but effectively pushes the back of the blade down and the toe pick up, so this should keep us off our toe picks.
 To some extent, the same goal can be attained by increasing the thickness of the insole at the back.
-Since ice dancers don't need to jump much, but do need to perform many movements in which a non-weight supporting leg glides in front of the main skating leg, a position in which it is hard to keep the toe pick from touching, they usually prefer 1/4" to 1/2" (.6 - 1.25 mm) higher heels.
-I think the elevated heel is also an appearance thing, because the exterior shape of many boots makes the heel look more elevated than it actually is.
+At least that is the theory.
+In my case, I think a significantly elevated heel puts me off-balance, and I would be better off with a much lower heel than I have.

 If, when skating in proper form, you feel more pressure on the back of the bottom of your foot than on the front, or if you have trouble staying off your toe picks, or have trouble pushing through your heels, during those strokes when that is required, or if you cannot achieve the apparent flexed ankle position (toe pulled back towards your upper leg) some poses require, a higher heel would have helped.
 Or achieve the same effect, by putting tape under the insole, in the back ("fearfoot posting").